ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :::

-In first defining reflexive graphs we had to establish what we meant by using semantic ideas like "self-loops" and phrases like "for every vertex...".
+When we first defined reflexive graphs we had to establish what we meant using semantic ideas like "self-loops" and phrases like "for every vertex...".
 We have now found an equivalent way of saying the same thing in terms of maps and whether or not certain paths form closed loops.
 And "maps and closed loops" are exactly the kind of thing AlgebraicJulia can understand!

 ### Reflexive graphs (in a computer)